What are the causes and treatment for back acne?Acne & Scars

-Selsun (available over the pharmacy in most Guardian pharmacies in Singapore) is another topical treatment for Pityrosporum follicultis which you could try – this worked pretty well for me.
+Selsun (available over the pharmacy in most pharmacies in Singapore) is another topical treatment for Pityrosporum follicultis which you could try.
 Zinc Pyrithione is one of the ingredients in Selsun.

-Dr Colin’s advise still stands – visit a doctor to get the diagnosis and treatment right.
+Dr Colin’s advice still stands – visit a doctor to get the diagnosis and treatment right.

 A Concise Guide To Acne Treatment In Singapore (2019)

 Found this article by Googling "acne treatment Singapore" or "how to get rid of acne"?
 Don't worry - I'm not about to promote the XXX acne treatment...READ MORE